-The College has grown significantly since the 1960s, and now has over 2,500 Fellows and Members worldwide in all nine nationally recognized dental specialties and Dental Sciences.
+The College has grown significantly since the 1960s, and now has over 2,500 Fellows and Members worldwide in all nationally recognized dental specialties and Dental Sciences.
 This puts the College in a very unique position within Canada and abroad, as it is able to provide programs and events for its members that are multispecialty in nature.

 Current requirements to obtain the FRCDC designation can be found on the Requirements for Fellowship page.